 Some of the methods require an add-a-bag strap you’ll need to buy, while others use just the items you have at home.
 And there are a few simple options that don’t require any additional straps, other than those that are already on your pack.

 First thing’s first – check if your backpack has a luggage strap or sleeve in the back.
-If there’s a strap on the back panel, or if the entire back panel is not thoroughly sewn onto the backpack, you can pull the wheel handle of the suitcase through it.
+If there’s its a backpack with a luggage strap there are two options:

-If you’re 100% sure that your backpack doesn’t have one of those, you can use any one of the methods below to secure it to a rolling suitcase.
+If you’re 100% sure that your backpack doesn’t have one of those, you can use any one of the methods below to secure your backpack to a rolling suitcase.

 If your backpack doesn’t have a luggage strap and you’re not in a rush, it’s best to buy an add-a-bag strap.
 There are several different kinds, with pros and cons to each of them.